sam9s/racen-grest/ANDROID_BUILD_INSTRUCTIONS.md

 ---

 ## What This App Does
-Jovee is a mobile wrapper for the JoveHeal wellness chatbot.
-It opens the web app (https://jove.sam9scloud.in) inside a native Android container with:
+GRESTA is a mobile wrapper for the GREST e-commerce chatbot.
+It opens the web app (https://grest.in) inside a native Android container with:
-- Splash screen with Jovee branding
+- Splash screen with GREST branding
 - Native app icon on home screen
 - Full-screen experience